Why You Need to Integrate Data Insights into your Business Models 🗂

 Data assists businesses in predicting trends, identifying opportunities, and staying ahead of the competition by offering insights into consumer behaviour or market conditions before they occur.
 Data is critical for a company’s growth and success.
 Instead of depending on educated guesses or gut feelings, your company must make informed decisions based on factual information.
 Thus, data must be brought within your business strategy.
 How?

-Different organizations’ perceptions of their data assets vary greatly.
+Different organisations’ perceptions of their data assets vary greatly.
 Some managers use it daily, even though they do not entirely trust it.
 Many find basic statistics perplexing.
 Others are proud of their decision-making talents and perceive little need for advanced analytics or artificial intelligence.
 They shudder at the prospect of centralised data oversight, yet are taken aback when a data issue triggers unexpected risks.

 While they are aware that security and privacy are crucial, no one has ever stated their responsibilities clearly.
 Then they recognise that being a data-driven organisation entails cultural change, which is a challenging lengthy process.
 It’s no surprise that data is still far from the centre of most business strategies.